gaiafiorillo/RacketApp/README.md

 # Concert Finder App

-The **Concert Finder App** connects fans with live music events.
+This **Concert Finder App** connects fans with live music events.
 Fans can search for upcoming concerts, and bands/artists can post their concert listings.
 Developed in Racket, the app uses a graphical user interface (GUI) for smooth interaction.

 ## Table of Contents
 - [Introduction](#introduction)